hliscorp/php-security-api/README.md

             - *expiration*: (optional) seconds until session expires.
 If not set, session will expire as server-default.
             - *is_http_only*: (optional) whether or not to set session cookie as HttpOnly (can be 0 or 1; 0 is default).
             - *is_https_only*: (optional) whether or not to set session cookie as HTTPS only (can be 0 or 1; 0 is default).
-            - *handler*: (optional) name of class (incl. namespace or relative path) extending [SessionHandlerInterface](https://www.php.net/manual/en/class.sessionhandlerinterface.php) to which session handling will be delegated to.
+            - *handler*: (optional) name of class (incl. namespace or relative path) implementing [SessionHandlerInterface](https://www.php.net/manual/en/class.sessionhandlerinterface.php) to which session handling will be delegated to.
         - **remember_me**: (optional) configures persistence of logged in state by HTTP remember me cookie
             - *secret*: (mandatory) password to use in encrypting cookie (use: [Lucinda\WebSecurity\Token\SaltGenerator](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Token/SaltGenerator.php))
             - *parameter_name*: (optional) name of $_COOKIE parameter that will store logged in state.
 If not set, "uid" is assumed.